How do I pick the right small business coach?

-How should a small business owner pick a business coach that’s right for them?
-Is there such a thing as a ‘perfect’ coach?
+When it comes to choosing a business coach, how should a small business owner pick a coach that is the right fit for them?
+Is there such a thing as a ‘perfect’ business coach?

 You have to feel comfortable with them and be able to open up with them.
 Often its like being in therapy, just therapy for your business.
 Starting a business is very personal and takes hard work, so it will have n element and reflection of who you are.
 So you will have to look at you... so make sure you like the coach..